-There are other reasons and medical conditions that can cause a significant reduction in the saliva flow.
+There are other reasons and medical conditions that can cause a significant reduction in saliva flow.

 Xerostomia is the term which is used for excessive dryness of the mouth.

-Causes of dry mouth can be (but not limited to):
+Causes of dry mouth can be (but are not limited to):

-People who suffer from xerostomia will have to maintain excellent oral hygiene, with using fluoride toothpaste, thorough removal of plaque and use of mouthwash (use it at a different time than toothbrushing).
+People who suffer from xerostomia will have to maintain excellent oral hygiene, by using fluoride toothpaste, thorough removal of plaque and use of mouthwash (use it at a different time than toothbrushing).

-Permanently dry mouth can have serious implications on oral health and it can also harm the overall wellbeing.
+A permanently dry mouth can have serious implications on oral health and it can also harm overall well-being.
 The discomfort (sometimes even aches and pains due to e.g. burning mouth syndrome) can make a person socially withdrawn, interacting less with friends and family.
 Xerostomia can also alter one’s diet (it is likely that some foods will be avoided as they will be hard to chew and swallow), which can lead to inadequate nutrition.
-(6)

 To put it in a nutshell xerostomia is a very uncomfortable condition with potentially serious implications on your oral and general health.